sean202011/easy_gui_for_oracle/README.md

 # easy_gui_for_oracle
-a easy tool for oracle
+a easy tool for oracle using python and tkinter